sbhrwl/customer_feedback_analysis/README.md

 * Word Cloud for Comments and Rating as 4: artifacts/eda-artifacts/word_cloud/word_cloud_good.png

 ## Stage 7: Train model
-Create a pipeline with TfIdf and Logistic Regression, followed by evaluation of results
+Create a pipeline with TfIdf and Logistic Regression

 ## Stage 8: Evaluate model
 ### Results